jithinkmatthew/protractor-code/README.md

 1. Open command prompt in `VSCODE` or any other `IDE`.
 Make sure that you navigate to the same project directory.

+Note : If you are using `WINDOWS`, Please use `Git Bash`.
+Navigate to your project repository and `Righ Click -> Git Bash Here`

 2. Two test suites are available.

       `suite1`: Contains `positive` scenarios,